evanthegrayt/vimfiles/README.md

 You probably didn't clone with the `--recursive` option, as stated above.

 ### Why isn't my vimrc being loaded?
-You're probably running an older version of `vim`, which doesn't know to check the `.vim` directory for a `vimrc` file.
-As stated above, you need to link it to your home directory.
+You're probably running an older version of `vim`.
+This setup is now only compatible with version of vim running 8.0 or higher.

 ## Reporting Bugs
 These are just my config files, so there shouldn't be (m)any bugs, but if you